The Rhythm Divine

-"The Rhythm Divine" is a 1987 song written by Boris Blank, Dieter Meier, and Billy Mackenzie and recorded by Yello with Shirley Bassey.
+"The Rhythm Divine" is a 1987 song by Swiss electro group Yello, featuring vocals from Shirley Bassey.
+The song was written by Boris Blank, Dieter Meier and Billy Mackenzie, and appears on the group's album One Second.

 Single release

-The single was released by Yello and Shirley Bassey in 1987 and was the first CD single by Shirley Bassey.
-Dieter Meier, of the Swiss Electro-group Yello, approached Shirley Bassey in 1987 regarding a possible collaboration.
+The single was released by Yello and Shirley Bassey in 1987, and was the first CD single by Bassey.
+Dieter Meier approached Bassey in 1987 regarding a possible collaboration.
 "The Rhythm Divine" was said to have been written specially with her voice in mind.
 The track was produced by Yello with Hubertus Von Hohenlohe as co-producer.
-The song also appears on the 1987 Yello album One Second and a remastered and remixed version was released in 1992 on the compilation Essential Yello.
+The song appears on the 1987 Yello album One Second, and a remastered and remixed version was released in 1992 on the compilation Essential Yello.
 This version also appeared in 2003 on the Netherlands album release Het Beste Van Shirley Bassey.
 In 1989 Yello released a remix medley of several of their songs on the CD single "Of Course I'm Lying", known as the "Metropolitan Mixdown 1989 Part II"; the medley also contains a fragment of "The Rhythm Divine".